auoie/tinystuffdev/nextjs/README.md

 need to either figure out how to remove the trailing slash when there exists an .html file matching the path with my Caddy server or I will need to update my Open Graph configuration to not use a trailing slash for my URLs.

+## Adding Hashes to Favicon

+In order to add hashes to favicons, I had to use the `next-images` npm package.
+It did not work out of the box.
+[This issue](https://github.com/twopluszero/next-images/issues/83) had the solution to use the parameter `disableStaticImages: true` and to use `src={StaticImage}` rather than `src={StaticImage.src}`.

 ## Todo

 - [ ] Fix the font size in the VSC Dark+ Prism JS theme from [the repo](https://github.com/PrismJS/prism-themes/tree/master/themes).
       Also, add a VSC Light+ Prism JS theme.
-- [ ] Add meta tags with `next-seo`.
+According to my Lighthouse score, my light mode code color scheme doesn't have enough contrast.
+      I should address this.
-- [ ] Add ability to remove trailing slash in caddy server so that the opengraph metadata works
+- [ ] Add hashes to favicon icons so that I'll be more confident in setting a longer cache-control header which will make the lighthouse score happier.